sindresorhus/awesome-scifi/readme.md

 > When a young scientist is caught improving Nexus, he's thrust over his head into a world of danger and international espionage - for there is far more at stake than anyone realizes.

 > From the halls of academe to the halls of power; from the headquarters of an elite agency in Washington DC to a secret lab beneath Shanghai; from the underground parties of San Francisco to the illegal biotech markets of Bangkok; from an international neuroscience conference to a remote monastery in the mountains of Thailand - Nexus is a thrill ride through a future on the brink of explosion.

+#### [Red Mars](https://www.goodreads.com/book/show/77507.Red_Mars) (1993) *by Kim Stanley Robinson* [3.8]

+An interesting take on the near-future colonization of Mars by one hundred of the world's greatest scientists, filled with political intrigue and "hard science" alike.
+Admittedly some parts can be a slog, think A Song of Ice and Fire: awesome narrative in the grand scheme, with perhaps a bit too much description of Martian landscape/house sigils. - [@rubzo](https://github.com/rubzo)

+> For eons, sandstorms have swept the barren desolate landscape of the red planet.
+For centuries, Mars has beckoned to mankind to come and conquer its hostile climate.
+Now, in the year 2026, a group of one hundred colonists is about to fulfill that destiny.
+John Boone, Maya Toitavna, Frank Chalmers, and Arkady Bogdanov lead a mission whose ultimate goal is the terraforming of Mars.
+For some, Mars will become a passion driving them to daring acts of courage and madness; for others it offers and opportunity to strip the planet of its riches.
+And for the genetic “alchemists,” Mars presents a chance to create a biomedical miracle, a breakthrough that could change all we know about life… and death.

 #### [The Sands of Mars](https://www.goodreads.com/book/show/149063.The_Sands_of_Mars) (1951) *by Arthur C. Clarke* [3.7]